Code Of Conduct

 The Code of Conduct applies to events hosted by Python user groups, processes accompanying the event, and to all participants taking part in such processes.

-- Applies to all participants (speakers, cooperative organizations, sponsors, volunteers, preparatory committee, etc.).
+- Applies to all participants (speakers, cooperative organizations, sponsors, volunteers, Organizing Team, etc.).

-- Applies to all places, processes and outcomes including venue, website, booklets, mail, social media networks, meetings, code repository and other places are connected with the event or the community.
+- Applies to all places, processes, and outcomes including presentation materials, venue, website, booklets, mail, social media, meetings, code repository, and other places are connected with the event or the community.

 Please read carefully